-The Charlotte Ski and Snowboard Club’s racing team is open to all club members, skiers and snowboarders, regardless of age or ability.
+The Charlotte Ski and Snowboard Club’s racing team is open to all club members, skiers and snowboarders, regardless of age or racing ability.

-Whether you are new to skiing or snowboarding or you are an Olympic-caliber racer, the racing team wants you.
+Whether you are new to ski or snowboarding racing or you are an Olympic-caliber racer, the racing team wants you.

 Charlotte’s racing roster spans generations.
 And while the roster is mainly comprised of average skiers looking to make the local mountains a little more exciting, the roster also includes several former collegiate ski racers and ski instructors and a growing number of snowboarders too.

 The club’s race team mainly competes in the Crescent Ski Council Racing Series against our 21 sister clubs scattered throughout the SE.
 Racers must first establish a handicap by either competing in a Crescent Ski Council Race or racing at any resort that offers NASTAR racing.
 Once a racer obtains a handicap, he or she is grouped into a ‘flight’ based on their individual handicap.
 This racing format ensures racers only compete against those of the same ability.
 During a "Normal " season, the top 3 racers of each flight are presented with awards at the end of the day.
 However, during the Covid-19 pandemic, a door prize has been offered at the top of the course.
 Points are scored over the course of the season and the top point scoring male and female both win a very expensive skiing related prize.
 In the past, these prizes have ranged from new racing skis to a Western trip.

 In addition to the numerous pre-season training camps on the schedule, the club’s racing team offers several opportunities to practice racing gates throughout the year.
 Every Friday evening before a local race (one near Boone, NC), a course is set up at Appalachian Ski Mountain.
 Racers receive a discounted lift ticket and pay a small fee to run the course for several hours.
 At Sugar Mountain Resort, racers may also pay a small fee to complete 2 training runs on their NASTAR course.